Life Crossroads: What to do if you are facing one

 But this of course is NOT what Jeremiah was saying.

-Jeremiah’s sole purpose was to reveal the sins of the people and explain the reason for the impending disaster (destruction by the Babylonian army and captivity).
+Jeremiah’s sole purpose was to reveal the sins of the people and explain the reason for the impending disaster.
+The destruction by the Babylonian army and captivity.
 The people of Israel had even gone as far as building high altars to Baal in order to burn their children in fire as offerings.
-Jeremiah is famous for predicting the fall of Jerusalem, and how long it would last (70 years) before the Israelites were allowed to return from exile.
+He is famous for predicting the fall of Jerusalem, and how long it would last (70 years) before the Israelites were allowed to return from exile.

 Jeremiah faced his own terrible life crossroads.
-God’s personal message to Jeremiah, “Attack you they will, overcome you they can’t,” was fulfilled many times in the Biblical narrative: Jeremiah was attacked by his own brothers, beaten and put into the stocks by a priest and false prophet, imprisoned by the king, threatened with death, thrown into a cistern by Judah’s officials, and opposed by a false prophet.
+God’s personal message to Jeremiah, “Attack you they will, overcome you they can’t,” was fulfilled many times in the Biblical narrative.
+He was attacked by his own brothers, beaten and put into the stocks by a priest and false prophet, imprisoned by the king, threatened with death, thrown into a cistern by Judah’s officials, and opposed by a false prophet.
 In stark contrast, when the Babylonian Nebuchadnezzar seized Jerusalem in 586 BC he surprisingly ordered that Jeremiah be freed from prison and treated well.

 We generally consider crossroads as serious choices in life that we have to make.
 Where to go to college?
 Deciding to get married.
 Or to buy a new home.
-Or to change jobs.
+To change jobs.
 Or start a family.
 But there are spiritual life crossroads too: Should I believe in God?
 Should I spend my time and money on a new TV, or give some to the neighbor who has lost her job recently.
 And there are little crossroads of lower importance that we face ever day.

 WHAT THE VERSE FROM THE BIBLE MEANS